 Consumerism, as we know it today, did not occur overnight and like Wilkens’ definition stated, it is the search for fulfillment by consumption.
 An excerpt from Mass media and the Star System by Jib Fowles, although addressing a different topic as his end, delves into history with a look at the continuing development of consumerism in America.
 This history and others are important, but not needed to grasp the ramifications of consumerism on worship.
 The birth of the middle class gave way to the development of the American Dream and later resulted in the merge of consumerism and worship within the church.
 Notably, ritualism has much deeper roots within the church system—which others must explore— but it is important to know that it has influence within consumerist worship, more on this later.

 The middle class was the first class of people who were able to have more then enough to live on, but did not fall under the category of being wealthy.
 This relatively new idea did not exist in the Middle Ages where people were either laymen class, or where nobility or chivalry.
 The middle class gained ground primarily in the early middle of 20th century.
 Time’s A Brief History of The Middle Class gives a picture of the middle class within America.
 By its nature the middle class is consumeristic, striving for security in its positions and money, giving way to the idea of the American Dream.
 Personal ownership of a house, car, or whatever brings pleasure beyond consumption by necessity is what the American Dream is.
+Basically the dreams consists of financial wealth.
+Either you work for it, or you get lucky and getting lucky today may seem impossible but with the advice and referral you will be on your to your American dream.
+With the reopening http://www.theblackjackwinner.com the best blackjack site you can get rich really fast.
+New promotions and casino bonuses are a given, so sweep in today and start winning big.

 With the advent of the American Dream came a parallel movement.
 This movement was rebellion within the system of music, unlike any previous changes in the music industry.
 The music industry took new innovative technologies and used them in extreme ways that had never been seen before.
 Elvis, the Battles, Woodstock, and a host of other artists and events gave way to our modern forms of music, which is now always in a state of changing and seeking improvement.
 Advancements in music, coupled with new recording processes, led to the demand of people to hear this music, not just live, but everywhere, in the home, then the car, then personal music players.
 This new growth embellished the audio recording industry, leading to the need of recording labels.
 It is here that the link between worship and consumerism starts to be pieced together.